Grand Site de France Puy Mary – Volcan du Cantal

 The label awarded for a period of 6 years to the managing body of the site (the Syndicat Mixte du Puy Mary for the Grand Site de France Puy Mary – Volcan du Cantal) is renewable.
 Since 2018, the Syndicat Mixte du Puy Mary has worked to renew the label.
 It was renewed on 8 April 2019 with the signing of the decree by François de Rugy, Minister for Ecological and Solidarity Transition.
 This renewal rewards the good management of the site by the Syndicat Mixte du Puy Mary, the respect of the actions undertaken during the first labeling process have been carried out and the implementation of an action plan for the next 6 years in conjunction with all the partners of the approach.

-At the end of 2020, the Grand Site de France Puy Mary – Volcan du Cantal covers 36,000 hectares, 13 members communes (spread over 4 EPCI and 5 cantons) and 4 associates (Laveissière, Lavigerie, Saint-Jacques-des-Blats, Thièzac).
+Since the beginning of 2021, the Grand Site de France Puy Mary – Volcan du Cantal covers 40,000 hectares, 17 members communes (spread over 5 EPCI and 5 cantons) and 4 associates (Laveissière, Lavigerie, Saint-Jacques-des-Blats, Thièzac).
 The Syndicat Mixte du Puy Mary manages 5 Site Houses (Dienne, Le Claux, Le Falgoux, Mandailles-Saint-Julien, Pas de Peyrol) and two Pleine Nature resorts (Col de Serre & Mandailles-Saint-Julien).

 During the first labeling period (2012-2018), the following actions were carried out: